Modern Slavery Statement - FY24

 PURPOSE

-Under the Modern Slavery Act 2015, commercial organisations carrying on a business in the UK with an annual turnover exceeding £36 million are required to publish an annual slavery and human trafficking statement setting out the company’s efforts in the financial year to eradicate modern slavery from its business or supply chain.
-This statement for the year ended 30 September 2023 covers Future plc and each of its subsidiaries in the United Kingdom listed below (together, “Future”)1.
+Under the Modern Slavery Act 2015, commercial organisations carrying on a business in the UK with an annual turnover exceeding £36 million are required to publish an annual Modern Slavery Statement setting out the Company’s efforts in the financial year to eradicate modern slavery from its business or supply chain.
+This statement for the year ended 30 September 2024 covers Future plc and each of its subsidiaries in the United Kingdom listed below (together, “Future”)1.
 We also require our employees working within Future’s international entities, also listed below, to comply with our policies relating to modern slavery and human trafficking.

 UK Subsidiaries